A Basic Review of Dietary Minerals and A List of Food Sources

 Silicon (or silica) is the second most abundant mineral in the Earth's crust layer and helps to produce strong bones, cartilage, tendons and blood vessels.
 It is necessary for the synthesis of elastin and collagen needed for healthy joints, nails, hair and skin.
 While silica is often not officially listed as a micromineral, we believe it is an important element to nutrition basics.

-There is no Recommended Daily Allowance (RDA) for silica as it is only needed in small amounts usually present in the average diet.
+There is no Recommended Dietary Allowance (RDA) for silica as it is only needed in small amounts usually present in the average diet.

 Sources: alfalfa sprouts, bamboo, burdock, cauliflower, celery, cucumbers, green leafy vegetables, hemp seeds, horsetail, leeks, kelp, oatstraw tea, wild rice, and wheatgrass.